 Societal norms dictate what is acceptable to a particular society and what is not.
 These are usually embedded in different societies and cultures and are widely accepted within that particular society.
 Taking into account the societal values and what could be beneficial to society as a whole, prior to making investments is one form of ethical investing.

-For example – A co-operative society is the best example of investments based on societal values.
+For example, – A co-operative society is the best example of investments based on societal values.
 Members of a particular society form a co-operative and invest in it.
 When any member of the society requires funds, the co-operative society advances money to that particular member.
-In this case, the investment is done by the members of the society taking into account the well-being of the society as a whole – including all its members.
+In this case, the investment is made by the members of the society, taking into account the well-being of the society as a whole – including all its members.

 #2 – Investments based on Moral Values

 Typically, this form of investing would come under the ‘negative impact’ category.
 An investor would not invest in any industry/company that does not align with his/her moral values.

 For example, – Investors would not be prone to investing in tobacco/liquor manufacturing companies if the investor has strong feelings that such industries are against their morals.